flix/book/src/foundational-effects.md

   system &mdash; for example, reading a file, reading its meta-data, or listing the contents of a directory.

 - **FileWrite**: The `FileWrite` effect represents actions that write to the file system &mdash; for example, creating a file, writing a file, or deleting a file.

+- **Net**:  The `Net` effect represents actions that involve network access &mdash; for example, binding to a local port, connecting to a remote socket, or DNS resolution.

+- **NonDet**: The `NonDet` effect represents an almost pure computation.
+For example, a function that flips a coin is virtually pure; it has no side-effects.
+Yet, it may return different results, even when given the same arguments.

+- **Sys**: The `Sys` effect represents actions that interact with the JVM &mdash; for example, using the `Runtime` and `System` classes, class loaders, or reflection.

+All of the above effects, except for the `NonDet` effect, always occur together with the `IO` effect.
+In particular, they capture a more precise aspect of the `IO` effect.
+For example, from a security point-of-view, it seems reasonable that a web server library should have the `FileRead` and `Net` work effects, but it would be worrying if it had the `FileWrite` and `Sys` effects.
+As another example, it seems reasonable that a logging library would have the `FileWrite` effect, but it would be a cause for concern if it also had the `Exec` and `Net` effects.

+The above effects represent dangerous actions except for `IO`, `Env`, and `NonDet`, which are relatively harmless. `Exec` allows arbitrary process execution, `FileRead` can be used to access sensitive data, `FileWrite` can be used to trash the filesystem, `Net` can be used to exfiltrate data, and `Sys` via reflection allows access to all of the previous.
+We should always be suspicious if unknown or untrusted code uses any of these effects.

 <div style="color:gray">

-- **Net**:  The `Net` effect represents the actions required to communicate over the network.
-This includes binding to local ports, DNS resolution, and connecting to the outside.
-- **NonDet**:  The `NonDet` effect represents one or more non-deterministic actions.
-- **Sys**:  The `Sys` effect represents actions that interact with the JVM.
-This includes use of class loaders, the `Runtime` class, and reflection.
-- **IO**: The `IO` effect represents the actions not described by any other effect.

-The foundational effects, with the exception of `NonDet`, are all dangerous in the sense that they provide raw access to the machine.

-For example, with the `FileRead` effect, a program can ready any file on the file system (and any attached devices).

 The foundational effects are not completely disjoint.
 For example, using `Exec` one can start a process that reads files from the file system.
 Similarly, using